blelink/blelink/README.md

 ### Hi there 👋
+BLE , hear communication funny thing isn't little play on words considering BLE // Bluetooth is a way to connect to a device such being a bluetooth headset for talking to another person.
+Ble being a low grade energy source taking the original Bluetooth out and upgrading digital tech.
 <!-- Power idea company product virtual network
 Wifi an ble link access devices supported all around world making an layer on layer protection base for